-Special event wedding insurance protects a couple if they are sued as a result of a mishap at their wedding that injures a guest or damages the venue.
-It also covers lost rings, presents, gowns but does not cover the missing best man.
+Special event wedding insurance protects a couple if they are sued as a result of a mishap at their wedding that injures a guest.

 The DJ doesn’t show, the caterer gets sick, the photographer has his gear stolen, the gifts go “missing”….there are a lot of scenarios that could impact your big day: why not transfer these risks to insurance?
 You protect your car when you are driving buy buying insurance – why not your wedding…. and at a much lower cost.

 What if your reception space goes out of business two weeks before your wedding and you lose your deposit?
-What if you have to cancel or postpone the wedding due to illness?
+What if you have to cancel or postpone the wedding?
 Or the venue catches fire when one of the candelabras is knocked over.
 These are the types of wedding day financial losses that wedding insurance can help to protect.

 Front Row online wedding insurance also provides wedding cancellation insurance and other coverage to cover your investment, with an option to add liability insurance in case your guests slip and fall while dancing or are injured in some other way.